Saronce/Perpetual-Existence-Project/README.md

 ##<A name="hthelp">How to Help</A>

+To **<A name="contribute">Contribute</A>** to the project:

+1. Install Git and GitHub

+2. Fork Repository

+To become a **Member**:

 Currently you must be **invited** by one of the <A href="#members">project members</A> to join the Perpetual Existence Project.

 At this stage the Perpetual Existence Project is only looking for VERY dedicated, intelligent, skilled, and most importantly, **trusted** members.
 At this stage the project is very vulnerable to sabotage so *trust* is the main criteria.

 However...
-If you have read this README and really want to be a part of this project, it is still possible (even if you dont know any of the <A href="#members">current members</A> personally): Because the Perpetual Existence Project is currently in a public repository on GitHub anyone can fork and edit it.
-So **if you want to prove yourself we suggest that you start making some major positive contributions to the project** and send us pull requests and messages.
+If you have read this README and really want to be a part of this project, it is still possible (even if you dont know any of the <A href="#members">current members</A> personally): Because the Perpetual Existence Project is currently in a public repository on GitHub anyone can fork and edit it (see <A href="#contribute">"how to contribute"</A>).
+So **if you want to prove yourself we suggest that you start making some major positive contributions to the project** and send us pull requests and messages .
 However we will only consider you for membership if you are clearly putting A LOT of work into improving the project.

 ----------